sanathp/statusok/Config.md

 }
 ```
 ### Http EndPoint
 To recieve notifications to any http Endpoint add below block to your config file with request details.
-Notification will be sent as a value to parameter "message"
+Notification will be sent as a value to parameter "message".

 ```
 "httpEndPoint":{